Audio tour: Cell phone tours

 A cell phone tour is an audio tour where pre-recorded or stream audio interpretation for a heritage site or a cultural exhibit is provided via a cell phone.
 Cell phone audio tours have the advantage that most visitors already have the equipment needed to take the audio tour, being their cell phones.

 Each venue is assigned a phone number with appropriate stop numbers, displayed next to the exhibit.
 Once a visitor has dialed in, they will be prompted and can enter the corresponding stop number of the exhibit they’re viewing, to hear the recorded content.
 These tours also enable the visitors to: fast forward, rewind, pause, as well as leave a feedback message for each exhibit or the whole tour; simply by pressing a number.
 In addition to audio content, some providers are also able to stream video, and text message recent visitors with updates.
 This is the old-style approach, not used widely.

 Smartphone tours

 Smartphones have significant advantages over cell phones, as they have story-triggering technologies (GPS, bluetooth, NFC, QR-code scanner) and can use the power of mobile apps to deliver the right story in the right language in the right place and in the right context (e.g. the evening tour, or a winter tour).
 Stories could be adjusted to the pace and mood of the user.
 Of course, such guided tours will use other types of content, above audio: photo, texts, video, quests.
 Such apps can work online and offline.

-Smartphone tours could guide the user outdoor (streets, highways, zoos, parks, archaeological sites) and indoor (museums), using different guiding techniques.